limrp/social_media_FastAPI/course_progress.md

     2. the post's id that it (the comment) is related to
     3. A unique identifier for each individual comment!

+Let's create those classes!

 **First:**

 * The `storeapi/models/post.py` script is where our models are.
 * We add the required models to deal with data coming in and out of our API in the `storeapi/models/post.py` script:
     * `CommentIn(BaseModel)`: For the **data coming in send by the user**: The comment and the post' id.
     * `Comment(CommentIn)`: this is going to add a unique identifier for each individial comment.
+So each comment will have:
+        * The comment's body
+        * The post's ID
+        * The unique identifier for the comment.
+    * `UserPostWithComments(BaseModel)`: This will have:
+        * The post: `UserPost`
+        * The coments: `list[Comment]` a list of comments.
+        - This is an example of how we can nest models within other models.

 **Important**

+* `UserPostWithComments(BaseModel)` is an example of how we can nest models within other models.
 * What is the difference between an endpoint and a route?

 ## Section 3: Introduction to `pytest`